Category: CROs

 What the Future Holds

-Artificial intelligence in trials is still growing, but CROs are already seeing what is possible.
+AI CRO operations are still evolving, but CROs are already seeing what is possible.
 The future may include predictive recruitment models that forecast which sites will meet enrollment goals, or adaptive trial designs that shift in real time as new data arrives.
 AI also makes decentralized and hybrid trials easier to run, combining remote monitoring with site-based support.

 The most exciting part is how AI strengthens the human side of clinical research.
 By removing busywork and surfacing better insights, CRO professionals can spend more time solving real problems, guiding sponsors, and supporting participants.